-"One of Us".
-Especially the ending.
-As the grandmother boards the mothership, it seems like the episode will only end on a peculiar "WTF" note.
+"One of Us" can get surprisingly scary at times, especially when Jimmy finds himself alone among his friends-turned-mindless zombies.
+The ending's rather intimidating as well: as the grandmother boards the mothership, it seems like the episode will only end on a peculiar "WTF" note.
 Instead, she turns around, lifts her glasses to reveal completely black eyes, and says "WE'LL BE BACK." in a terrifyingly deep voice.
 And to matters worse she returned in a later episode.

 And that episode reveals that she can shoot lasers from her eyes, which she uses to disable Goddard.
 And then there's the following comment she makes after Baby Eddie insults her.

 Win, Lose, or Kaboom has the race between Jimmy's team and the team of brainy aliens.
 When it seems like they have made it to the finish line, they return to Retroville and are greeted by their parents with a celebration of their supposed victory.
 When they find some things off (like the ice cream tasting like sheet rock), the "parents" urged them to "Eat and Forget" repeatedly in an increasingly unsettling manner like zombies.
 It was all a dream implemented by the brainy aliens to distract them; the only way they could wake up is to fall into the void outside where they find out they are in the middle of nowhere.
 It could be worse to think about what would happen if the "parents" have captured the kids.

 When one of the Needleheads is forced to eat a banana cream pie, his head explodes.
 His headless, burnt stalk is left wandering around comedically for the rest of the movie, but still very unsettling.
 It's presumed a Needlehead's head can grow back.